 Facts On File Writer's Reference Center provides almost 100,000 definitions from more than a dozen thematic dictionaries, encyclopedias, and reference books; plus a Writer's Reference Shelf, Writer's Resources and more.

 "But if I change a few words that's paraphrasing - right?"

 It is extremely important to note that changing a few words from an original source does NOT qualify as paraphrasing.
 A paraphrase must make significant changes in the style and voice of the original while retaining the essential ideas.
 If you change the ideas, then you are not paraphrasing -- you are misrepresenting the ideas of the original, which could lead to serious trouble.

 Paraphrasing can be a difficult task.
 It is more than substituting a few words or terms.
-The University of Maine Farmington has a helpful 4-step guide to assist students with developing skills for paraphrasing.
+Plagiarism.org has a good resource for understanding paraphrasing and avoiding plagiarism.

 This information has been freely provided by plagiarism.org and can be reproduced without the need to obtain any further permission as long as the URL of the original article/information is cited.

 The Scribbr APA Citation Generator automatically generates accurate references and in-text citations for free.

 This citation guide outlines the most important citation guidelines from the 7th edition APA Publication Manual (2020).
 Scribbr also offers free guides for the older APA 6th edition, MLA Style, and Chicago Style.